-Despite only being held since the middle of June, Sony was the sixth-largest contributor, adding 57bps to performance as its share price rose by $\pm 10\%$ from our average purchase price.
+Despite only being held since the middle of June, Sony was the sixth-largest contributor, adding 57bps to performance as its share price rose by +10% from our

 Sony is known to consumers as an electronics company, but today that division accounts for a relatively small portion of overall profits.
 In reality, Sony owns a myriad of businesses, within which there are four "crown jewels" - Gaming, Music, Pictures and Semiconductors (image sensors) - which account for 68% of sales and over 100% of operating profits (ex-financial services).
 Operating profits for these four businesses have grown at an annual compound rate of 24% over the last four years.
 Despite the attractiveness of the underlying businesses, the market prices Sony on a 37% discount to our sum-of-the-parts NAV.